 Almost all motor vehicle collisions, including commercial truck accidents, are preventable.
 They occur when one or more parties fail to act in a reasonable manner.
 Oftentimes, accidents are caused by a truck driver’s negligence or violation of FMCSA regulations, such as:

 Identifying the cause of your truck accident can help you understand your legal rights and options.
 You may have grounds to file a lawsuit against the party that caused the truck crash.
 If a truck accident was fatal and caused the death of a loved one, consider speaking with a Milford wrongful death lawyer from our law firm.

 One thing that sets commercial truck accidents apart in Connecticut is the severity of the injuries in the typical truck collision.
 In an impact between a big rig and a standard passenger car, the latter will always suffer more extensive damage.
 Truck accidents can cause significant, catastrophic and life-threatening injuries to the occupants of smaller cars, as well as to vulnerable road users such as pedestrians and bicyclists.

 Some of the most common injuries suffered in truck accidents in Milford include:

-Our experienced truck accident lawyers in Milford will help you determine which parties are liable and hold them accountable.
-Whether that is the truck driver, the company they work for, the truck’s manufacturer, etc., our law firm will do what it takes to obtain the compensation you deserve.
-Schedule a free consultation today, call (203) 493-0093.
+Our experienced truck accident lawyers in Milford, Connecticut will help you determine which parties are liable and hold them accountable.
+Whether that is the truck driver, the company they work for, the truck’s manufacturer, etc., our personal injury law firm will do what it takes to obtain the compensation you deserve.
+Schedule a free consultation with a Milford truck accident lawyer today, call (203) 493-0093.